To file online, you log in with your electronic id card, a token or via Itsme.

 When you log in, you open your own Taxbox on Myminfin, and when you click on ‘remplir’ you find something that looks like an actual tax return (it is the document préparatoire that normally comes with your paper tax return.

 You will see that when the tax authorities already have the information, the boxes will already be filled out.
-That is the case for the identity of your dependent children, the cadastral income of your house, your salary and the wage withholding tax or your titres services …
+That is the case for the identity of your dependent children, the cadastral income of your properties, your salary and the wage withholding tax or your titres services … Check that the information you find is correct and that it corresponds to the tax statements you received from your employer, from the Pensions Office, etc ….

 Calculate the tax